-Hope you all had a lovely Christmas!
-As a bit of a treat, here’s another story from my grandmother’s memoirs about the Second World War (would you believe that when I tweeted about my ‘grandmother’s war stories’ some cheeky git asked ‘Which war?’ and then went on to surmise that it must have been the Napoleonic?!)
+Hope you are all having a lovely Christmas!
+As a bit of a treat, here’s a story from my grandmother’s memoirs about the Second World War.
+Would you believe that when I first tweeted about my ‘grandmother’s war stories’ some cheeky git asked ‘Which war?’ and then went on to surmise that it must have been the Napoleonic?!
 Bloody hell.
 How old do I look?

 Anyway, a few notes about this story – travelling out to Kent for a few weeks of ‘hop picking’ was a bit of an annual event for families in the East End of London as it was both a holiday and also a way of earning some cash for the autumn and winter months.
 Paddock Wood, where my family went, was one of the major centres for this and it is estimated that around 8,000 Cockneys would descend on the area every summer when the hop picking was at its height.

 The events in this story took place in 1945, at the end of the war.
 My grandmother’s uncle Fred was the first man in his company of Royal Artillery to die after landing at Dunkirk and their house had taken a direct hit during the Blitz – luckily while my grandmother and her family were living as evacuees in Woking, Surrey.